But First We Brunch!

 Brushing french toast custard on a crescent roll.

-Step 3: Open tube of crescent rolls and cut or pull apart at perforations.
+Step 3: Open tube of crescent roll dough and cut or pull apart at perforations.

-Place one crescent dough triqangle on the counter, fat end facing you.
+Place one crescent dough triangle on the counter, fat end facing you.
 Brush with the French toast custard.

 Rolling a sausage link in a crescent roll.